flozoemartin/MoD/README.md

 2. Explore types of exposure & outcome at each timepoint
 3. Provide participant characteristics for covariates across timepoints in vaginal delivery vs caesarean section
 4. Generate absolute risks for primary and secondary outcomes
-5. Perform (a type of?!) logistic regression to generate odds and risk ratios for enjoying sex and for sexual frequency in each delivery group
+5. Perform ordinal logistic regression to generate odds ratios for enjoying sex and for sexual frequency in each delivery group
-6. Develop an imputation model to deal with the missing data present in the cohort
+6. Perform ordinal logistic regression to generate odds ratios for experiencing sex-related pain in each delivery group

 # Keywords
 Childbirth, mode of delivery, caesarean section, sexual satisfaction, sexual frequency, dyspareunia